 The size and length of the extraction line used depends on the aircraft used and the size of the cargo extraction parachute rigged for the load.

-All parachute assemblies are qualified, manufactured and inspected in strict accordance with current applicable MIL-DTL-7620, MIL-DTL-9401 and MIL-STD-849.
+All parachute assemblies are manufactured, inspected, and qualified in strict accordance with current applicable MIL-DTL-7620, MIL-DTL-9401 and MIL-STD-849.